 NOC has recognized Constitution Day by holding voter registration drives on the Tonkawa, Enid and Stillwater campuses on September 17.
 NOC has won awards, at the state level, for our voter registration turnout.
-In 2020, NOC placed third in voter registration turnout for our division.

 STUDENT HOSTS

 Each organization scheduling a social affair is required to have the signature of several students who have agreed to act as Student Hosts for the event.
 Hosts agree to the responsibility for greeting students, guests, sponsors or chaperones at the door, making guests feel welcome, encouraging them to participate and, in general, fulfilling the duties of host by promoting the enjoyment of the occasion.
 Student Hosts also have the privilege and duty of exercising supervision over student conduct at the event.
 They are to encourage their guests to respect college tradition and policy regarding the ban of alcohol consumption on the premises, request disorderly or improperly dressed guests to leave and in all respects maintain an acceptable atmosphere at the affair.
 Through the Student Hosts system, the College emphasizes its policy of students' responsibility for the conduct of their own affairs.